 Virtually every area of the country has some sort of self-catering villa or apartment available for rent, from basic one-room studios to five- or six-bedroom houses complete with grounds and pool.
-Most UK and European tour operators can find you a suitable place (usually but not exclusively in the Algarve), though note that in summer the best places are booked up months in advance.
-The minimum rental period is usually a week, and the best deals are often packages, including flights and car rental, with endless tour companies such as First Choice (wwww.firstchoice.co.uk/villas) and Thomson (wwww.thomson.co.uk), or specialists such as Portuguese Affair (wwww.portugueseaffair.com).
-Outside peak summer season you should be able to turn up and bag somewhere for the night – the local turismo will usually be able to help.
+Most UK and European tour operators can find you a suitable place (usually but not exclusively in the Algarve), though in summer the best places are booked up months in advance.
+The minimum rental period is usually a week, and the best deals are often packages, including flights and car rental, with endless tour companies such as First Choice (wfirstchoice.co.uk) and Thomson (wthomson.co.uk), or Minho specialists such as Portuguese Affair (wportugueseaffair.com), and Western Algarve experts Star Villas (wstarvilla.com).
 While the Algarve has a year-round international trade, and prices to match, other Portuguese resorts (such as Peniche, Figueira da Foz or Viana do Castelo) are pretty quiet outside Easter, July and August and will have plenty of locally available accommodation.

-There are around fifty youth hostels (pousadas de juventude) in Portugal, under the umbrella of the youth organization Movijovem and affiliated to the Hostelling International network (wwww.hihostels.com).
+There are around fifty youth hostels (pousadas de juventude) in Portugal, under the umbrella of the youth organization Movijovem and affiliated to the Hostelling International network (whihostels.com).
 You’ll need a valid membership card, available from your home-based youth-hostel association, or you can join on your first night at any hostel.
-There are full details of each hostel on the wwww.pousadasjuventude.pt website (also in English), and you can book directly with the hostels, or online or call central reservations on t707 303 030.
+There are full details of each hostel on the wpousadasjuventude.pt website (also in English), and you can book directly with the hostels, or online or call central reservations on t707 203 030.

 Some hostels are a bit on the basic side, and others are geared towards schools and groups, but they are all in convenient locations for sightseeing or outdoor activities.
-Some of the newer ones – at Parque das Nações (Lisbon), Lousã, Idanha-a-Nova and Guimarães, for example – have been very well designed, while many others feature internet access, cafés, bars and bike rental as standard.
-At Alcoutim and Portimão (Algarve) there are great swimming pools; stylish Arrifana (Algarve) has a great cliff-top position; while other great hostel locations include Vilarinho das Furnas (in Peneda-Gerês National Park), Areia Branca (on the beach, close to Peniche), and Lagos and Leiria (good buildings in historic towns).
+As well as dorm beds, you can often get larger family rooms or apartments, and even en-suite double rooms.
+Some of the newer ones – at Parque das Nações (Lisbon), Lousã, Idanha-a-Nova and Guimarães, for example – have been very well designed, while many others have wi-fi, cafés, bars and bike rental as standard.
+At Alcoutim and Portimão (Algarve) there are swimming pools; stylish Aljezur/Arrifana (Algarve) has a great cliff-top position; while other particularly good hostel locations include Vilarinho das Furnas (in Peneda-Gerês National Park), Areia Branca (on the beach, close to Peniche), and Lagos and Leiria (good buildings in historic towns).

 There’s also a growing network of independent and boutique hostels, particularly in surf resorts in the Algarve, Alentejo and Estremadura coast, and also increasingly in Lisbon and Porto.
-Prices are similar to those at the pousadas de juventude, though the vibe tends to be more backpacker-than family-oriented – and some of the new boutique city hostels (such as the Rivoli Cinema Hostel in Porto and Oasis Hostel in Lisbon) are very classy indeed.
+Prices are similar to those at the pousadas de juventude, though the vibe tends to be more backpacker-than family-oriented, and some of the new boutique city hostels (such as the Rivoli Cinema Hostel in Porto and Lisbon Lounge or Travellers House in Lisbon) are very classy indeed.

 There are hundreds of campsites, though many are huge, town-sized affairs by or near the beach that also have space for campervans/RVs, caravans and permanent bungalows and apartments.
 Needless to say, these get very crowded with Portuguese families in summer, though there are also plenty of smaller rural sites offering a quieter experience.
-The Roteiro Campista (wwww.roteiro-campista.pt; useful website also in English) booklet includes details of over 200 of the country’s campsites, and is widely available in bookshops in Portugal.
+The Roteiro Campista has details of over 200 campsites on its website (wroteiro-campista.pt; also in English) and booklet, which is widely available in bookshops in Portugal.

-Charges are usually per person and per caravan or tent, with showers and parking extra; even so, it’s rare that you’ll end up paying more than €8 per person, although those operated by Orbitur (wwww.orbitur.com) – usually with bungalows on site as well – are more expensive.
+Charges are usually per person and per caravan or tent, with showers and parking extra; even so, it’s rare that you’ll pay more than €8 per person, although those operated by Orbitur (worbitur.com) – usually with bungalows on site as well – are more expensive.
 The cheapest place to camp is usually the municipal campsite in each town, though these vary in quality and can be very crowded – they are not always recommended.

 A few sites require an international camping card which gives discounts at member sites and serves as useful identification: many campsites will take it instead of your passport, and it covers you for third-party insurance when camping.
-The card is available from most home motoring or cycling organizations and camping and caravan clubs, or you can get a national card from the Federação de Campismo e Montanhismo de Portugal (wwww.fcmportugal.com).
+The card is available from most home motoring or cycling organizations and camping and caravan clubs, or check wcampingcardinternational.com.